brucou/react-state-driven/README.md

 # API

-## ` <Machine fsm, renderWith, commandHandlers, eventHandler?, preprocessor?, effectHandlers?,
+## ` <Machine fsm, renderWith, commandHandlers, eventHandler?, preprocessor?, effectHandlers?, options? />`
-options?,
-/>`

 We expose a `<Machine />` React component which will hold the state machine and implement its behaviour using React's API.
 The `Machine` component behaviour is specified by its props.